Political Science Internships and External Opportunities

-- Contact the Political Science Department Internship Coordinator Christina Akanoa and inform her of your plans so you can secure departmental pre-approval.
+- Contact the Political Science Program internship coordinator Christina Akanoa and inform her of your plans so you can secure departmental pre-approval.

-- Visit the Careers Services Center (675-3533) and inform the staff there of your plans.
+- Visit Careers Services ((808) 675-3533) and inform the staff there of your plans.
 Secure and fill out the necessary paperwork, including the funding application.

 - Contact the organization with which you hope to intern, submit to your contact person the requisite BYUH forms, and secure the signatures validating your acceptance.

-- Inform the Political Science Department Internship Coordinator of your success so you can register for POSC 499.
+- Inform the Political Science program internship coordinator of your success so you can register for POSC 499.